cocoPiggy/JAVA-OCP-1Z0-851/thread.md

 【Answer】 B

 **Explanation/Reference:**
-A java thread cannot be run twice.
+A java thread cannot run twice.
 Once it has been started and finished its work, it cannot be started again.
 It will throw 'Exception in thread "main" java.lang.IllegalThreadStateException'.